Writing Letters of Recommendation

 Faculty often get requests from students to write letters of recommendation for graduate school or job applications.

 The Career Center encourages students to give their recommenders as much relevant information as possible, including their resume and details about their career interests.
-Students should also provide specific guidelines for the institution to which they are applying.
+Students should also provide specific guidelines for each institution to which they are applying.

 Here are a few tips on writing a compelling letter of recommendation: